investindex/Retirement/README.md

 <b>(5)</b> Taxes are an essential part of retirement planning.
 The [section on taxes](https://github.com/investindex/Taxes#tax-efficient-investing) discusses various techniques for tax-efficient investing.
 Your expected return could be 8% before taxes but, if you're investing in a taxable account, gains are undercut whenever they're realized.
 So the most important factor is how much you contribute to tax-advantaged accounts.
 Moreover, remember that money in your traditional IRA is pre-tax, so using withdrawals from a traditional IRA to generate a $45K "income" is very different than doing the same with a Roth IRA.
 The best approach is to use [a combination](https://github.com/investindex/Taxes#roth-or-traditional) of Roth and traditional accounts.

 I recommend this [interview with Michael Kitces](https://www.youtube.com/watch?v=5dbPdCdFRrs) on a variety of retirement topics.
 Despite the disagreement with Kitces stated above, I think it's a great watch.
-Larry Swedroe and Kevin Grogan's [book on retirement](https://libgen.rs/search.php?req=Swedroe+Grogan+Your+Complete+Guide+to+a+Successful+and+Secure+Retirement&open=0&res=25&view=simple&phrase=1&column=def) provides good coverage of all the major retirement considerations.
+Larry Swedroe and Kevin Grogan's [book on retirement](https://libgen.rs/search.php?req=Swedroe+Grogan+Your+Complete+Guide+to+a+Successful+and+Secure+Retirement&open=0&res=25&view=simple&phrase=1&column=def) provides good coverage of the major retirement considerations.

 &nbsp;